 In most cases of car accidents, liability is easy to determine as more often than not the driver's negligence caused the accident.
 Regarding truck accidents, however, there are various people beyond the driver who may be at fault.
 Those who may be liable for a truck accident include:

 As you can see, there are many different parties who may be responsible for the truck's malfunction and subsequent accident.
-This is just another reason why having quality representation for your truck accident claim is beneficial to you.
-We'll work hard to determine just exactly who is liable and hold them responsible.
+These claims can be quite complex and it’s crucial to have quality representation for your truck accident claim.
+At the Kelleher Firm, we work hard to determine the cause of the crash and who is liable for the subsequent damage, injuries, or death.
+Our attorneys will help you hold them responsible for the pain and suffering you and your family have endured.

 How We Can Help You